6twenty/modest_model/README.md

 `ModestModel.new` creates a brand new class for you, which makes it easy to extend on the fly.
 The class inherits from `ModestModel::Generic`, which adds a few helper methods (providing the hash and JSON functionality) and in turn inherits from `ModestModel::Base` (see below).

-## Structured Example
+## ModestModel::Base

-If you're like me, you prefer a more structured approach of defining your models beforehand.
-ModestModel was created to support an external API which returns JSON data:
+If you're like me, you prefer a more structured approach of defining your models beforehand, allowing you to really fine-tune the organisation and functionality of your models.
+One example is to use ModestModel to back calls to an external API, wrapping JSON in a friendly ModestModel object:

     json = MyExternalApi.call('/some/path.json')
     attributes_hash = JSON.decode(json)